Marta Becket: Relocation to Death Valley and operation of Amargosa Opera House

 The theater was part of a company town designed by architect Alexander Hamilton McCulloch and constructed in 1923-24 by the Pacific Coast Borax Company.
 The U-shaped complex of Mexican Colonial-style adobe buildings included company offices, a store, a dorm, a 23-room hotel, dining room, lobby and employees' headquarters.
 At the northeast end of the complex was a recreation hall used as a community center for dances, church services, movies, funerals and town meetings.

 Becket rented the recreation hall, then known as Corkhill Hall, began repairs and changed the name to the Amargosa Opera House.
 In 1970, journalists from National Geographic discovered Becket doing a performance at the Amargosa Opera House without an audience.
 Their profile and another in Life led to an international interest in Becket and her theater.
 She began performing to visitors from around the world, including such notables as Ray Bradbury and Red Skelton.

+Becket's life in Amargosa Hotel and her performance in the Amargosa Opera House are chronicled in Christian Blackwood's 1989 documentary Motel.

 In later years, Becket dropped the dancing to perform weekly The Sitting Down Show.
 Becket ceased performing in her Amargosa Opera House at the end of the 2008-09 season but began performing again in 2010.
 Her final show was February 12, 2012.

 Becket occupied the theater since 1968, and personally created the murals and sets.
 The performances were a source of income for both the Opera House (now owned by Marta's non-profit organization) and the entire town.